burt202/lite-uploader/readme.md

 * type - when file mime type does not match any mime types supplied in the rule.allowedFileTypes option
 * size - when file size is above the size (in bytes) supplied in the rule.maxSize option
 * refRequired - when there is no name attribute on the file input and no 'ref' options is passed to the plugin
-* scriptRequired - when no 'script' option is passed to the plugin
+* urlRequired - when no 'url' option is passed to the plugin

 ### Public API